 Just as people come in different shapes and sizes, the calves and calf muscles also vary considerably.
-Your calf may be narrow or wide; it can be thin or bulky.
+Your calf may be narrow or wide, or they can be thin or bulky.
 The calf muscles may be longer in some individuals compared to others.
 The attachment between the calf muscles and the knee and ankle joints may also be higher or lower, thereby altering the shape and appearance of the calf.

 Several factors including your daily routine and habitual exercises affect the shape of your calves.
 While ballet dancers often develop long and lean calf muscles, body builders usually have bulky legs.
 Improper training, focusing on the wrong muscle groups, may also lead to narrow or thin calves or your genes may be responsible for your skinny, “bird-like” legs.

 Appropriate strength training techniques to help stimulate the correct muscles in your calves may help shape the calf muscles.
 Improving the flexibility of the ankle joints and varying your exercise moves to include all the ranges of motion may also be beneficial.

 Women who tend to store fat in the lower parts of the body may store the excessive fat in calves.
 This excess fat may lead to blood clots and increase your risk of cardiovascular diseases.
-Fat calves may also occur due to the retention of lymphatic fluid in the legs as a result of poorly developed lymphatic system.
+Swollen calves may also occur due to the retention of fluid in the legs as a result of poorly developed lymphatic system.
 You should talk to your doctor if you see significant changes in the shape of your calves.